hackclub/hackclub/workshops/notesToSelf/README.md

 It's a good thing we added a class to our new note form, because now we can reference it using the selector `.new-note`!
 The asterisk means "everything," so here we are saying this rule applies to "everything that is within `.new-note`."

-The display attribute TODO
+The [display attribute](TODO) specifies how elements are laid out on the page.

 ## Part IV: The JavaScript File

-We're saving our notes in our browser's localStorage, which we can access via JavaScript.
-TODO what the fuck does this mean
+We're saving our notes in our browser's local storage, which is exactly what it sounds like -- storage space within your browser.
+We can view and change what's in our browser's local storage with JavaScript.

 Open up your live preview in the external view, by clicking the icon of a box with an arrow.